Who can access your services?

 Can you write a letter for court for me?

 We are not a forensic or assessment psychology service.
-Our service for clients who have court- or Department of Justice-mandated gambling conditions is limited to the Gambler’s Help Breakthrough Counselling Group Program.
+Our service for clients who have court- or Department of Justice-mandated gambling conditions is limited to the Gambler’s Help Breakthrough Group program.
 At successful completion of this course, clients receive a certificate of participation.

 Can you write a letter to revoke my gambling self-exclusion?